huan/docker-simple-mail-forwarder/README.md

 ### `SMF_RELAYHOST` Examples

-Here's howto config a relayhost/smarthost to use for forwarding mail.
+Here's how to configure a relayhost/smarthost to use for forwarding mail.

 Send all outgoing mail trough a smarthost on 192.168.1.2